luciano-croce/dismiss-privacy-tools/README.md

 # Dismiss Privacy Tools
-Dismiss Privacy Tools added in WordPress 4.9.6 (completely) when it is activated, or if it is in mu-plugins directory.
+Dismiss Privacy Tools added in WordPress 4.9.6 completely (GDPR OFF) and reset options to default, when it is activated, or if it is in mu-plugins directory.

 Features: